Returns all rows from both tables; NULLs fill columns where no match exists on either side.

 Version Support

-MySQL: Not supported PostgreSQL: Since all SQL Server: Since all Oracle: Since all SQLite: Since 3.39.0
+MySQL: Not supported PostgreSQL: Native in all listed versions SQL Server: Native in all listed versions Oracle: Native in all listed versions SQLite: Native since 3.39.0

 Per-Database Syntax & Notes